4d4mj/graduation-new-may/README.md

 ## Further Configuration

 *   **API Keys**: Ensure `GOOGLE_API_KEY` and `COHERE_API_KEY` (and any other external service keys) are properly set as environment variables for the backend service.

-This README provides a general guide.
-You may need to adjust commands and configurations based on the exact content of your `Makefile` and Docker Compose files.